totaljs/node-sqlagent/readme.md

 ```plain
 builder.or()
 ```
-adds OR to SQL query
+adds OR to SQL query. __IMPORTANT__: In MongoDB has to be this operator used before all queries.

 ---